Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/wilson.md

 #### Response

 Thank you!
 Good point -- I'll make sure to give a quick primer when I do my presentation.

+### Camryn's comments

+1. Your project looks great!
+You've done a lot of complex work and it shows.
+I really like your use of scripts within your project, as well.

+2. I think your notebooks could use some comments.
+There is a lot of code, and not a ton of explanation as to what it is doing.
+Also, I would clean up some of the warnings that you have in your notebooks for readability.

+3. Your code is very succinct, so I definitely learned some things about writing code in a line or two rather than a whole block of code.